 I'm from the beautiful Pacific Northwest.
 I live on an island in Washington state and have lived here for many years.
 My favorite thing to do in this area is hiking and exploring.
 Rocky driftwood-strewn beaches, evergreen covered mountains, and misty forests are all high on my appreciation list in life.
 My favorite animals include coyotes, wolves, and foxes.
 As well as hummingbirds, seagulls, quail, and steller's jay birds.

 I am a dog-person extraordinaire.
 I have one adorable dog named Turbo, he was adopted Feb 2009.
 I trained him with positive dog training methods, and enjoy taking him to local dog parks and on hiking trips with me.
+I offer him silly things on video using the twitter tag #TurboTakes to see if he accepts them or not.
 Dogs are a big source of inspiration for me, and have always been an important part of my life.

 As for other hobbies, I enjoy drawing, building and wearing costumes, making props, and generally being crafty.
 I've always been a creative person, drawing since I was four years old, and I was lucky to have the opportunity to learn how to design websites early in life so have been doing it since I was 10.
 I've been involved in the furry, cartoon, and anthropomorphic fandom since around 1998 - 1999, a long time!
 Its hard to remember an exact date, since it was more of a gradual realization of interest.
 I am definitely here and want to make a positive impact on those who also share this.
 Since 1999 I've made my own costume masks of my characters almost every year for Halloween.
 The first attempts were using paper maché which were just decorated with paint.
 I tested the limits of my paper maché skill, and eventually moved towards plastic canvas and foam construction around 2003, and have moved on from that and experimented with different maskmaking mediums and techniques ever since.